laertiades/s3_direct_upload/README.md

 * Model methods.
 * Model method to delete files from s3

 ## Credit
+This gem is forked from [Wayne Hoover](https://github.com/waynehoover/s3_direct_upload).
 This gem is basically a small wrapper around code that [Ryan Bates](http://github.com/rbates) wrote for [Railscast#383](http://railscasts.com/episodes/383-uploading-to-amazon-s3).
 Most of the code in this gem was extracted from [gallery-jquery-fileupload](https://github.com/railscasts/383-uploading-to-amazon-s3/tree/master/gallery-jquery-fileupload).

-Thank you Ryan Bates!
+Thank you Ryan Bates and Wayne Hoover

-This code also uses the excellecnt [jQuery-File-Upload](https://github.com/blueimp/jQuery-File-Upload), which is included in this gem by its rails counterpart [jquery-fileupload-rails](https://github.com/tors/jquery-fileupload-rails)
+This code also uses the excellecnt [jQuery-File-Upload](https://github.com/blueimp/jQuery-File-Upload), which is included in this gem